-The Philippines has become the call-center capital of the world.
-Philippine call centers cater to clients from the US, Australia, and United Kingdom.
+The Philippines has become the call center capital of the world.
+Philippine call centers cater to clients from the US, Australia, and the United Kingdom.
 Being the third largest English-speaking country in the world, with a high literacy rate, the Philippines is considered one of the most competitive call center destinations in the world.
 Call centers continue to grow and surpass employment targets every year because of the high demand for offshore business in any part of the world.

 What Is a Call Center?

 As you can tell, the Philippine call center industry is robust and offers many positives as a call center outsourcing company, but call centers exist everywhere.
 If you're not familiar with a call center, it is a physical location where an organization handles a high volume of customers and other telephone calls on behalf of another company.
 Here are some examples of how call center industry business process outsourcing can help your business: